Lynnhaven Mall

 Lynnhaven Mall is an enclosed super-regional shopping mall located in Virginia Beach, Virginia, U.S..
 It opened in August 1981 and has a gross leasable area of 1170000 sqft, making it the largest mall in the Hampton Roads metropolitan area and one of the largest malls on the East Coast.

 The mall features over 180 stores, with Dillard's, JCPenney, and Macy's serving as the main anchor stores.
-Other notable tenants and junior anchors include the Apple, Barnes & Noble, Dick's Sporting Goods, L.L.
+Other notable tenants and junior anchors include the Apple Store, Barnes & Noble, Dick's Sporting Goods, L.L.
 Bean, XXI Forever, H&M, and Old Navy.
 Dave & Buster's is also a recent addition to the mall and the region.
 An 18-screen AMC Theatres complex anchors an adjacent open-air pedestrian plaza.

-The mall is owned and managed by Brookfield Properties, a subsidiary of Brookfield Corporation, headquartered in Chicago, Illinois.
+The mall is owned and managed by GGP, a subsidiary of Brookfield Properties, headquartered in Chicago, Illinois.

 History

 Lynnhaven Mall opened in 1981.
 The mall was developed by Melvin Simon & Associates (now Simon Property Group) of Indianapolis, Indiana, and is located on Lynnhaven Parkway south of Interstate 264 (then State Route 44).
 The mall originally featured six anchor stores: national chains JCPenney and Montgomery Ward, as well as regional chains Rices Nachmans, Thalhimers, Miller & Rhoads, and Leggett.
 Over time, all of the original anchors except JCPenney were replaced.
 The first change occurred in 1984, when Rices Nachmans became Hess's.

 Miller & Rhoads closed in 1990 as part of the chain’s bankruptcy and was converted to Hecht's later that year.

 Hess's closed at Lynnhaven Mall on March 30, 1991, as part of a corporate decision to eliminate smaller and underperforming stores.
 Its location was subsequently sold to Limited Brands, which divided the space among several of its retail chains, including a The Limited superstore that opened in early 1992.

 Thalhimers closed in 1992 following the chain’s dissolution, and was replaced by a second Hecht's location.
 Both Hecht's stores remained until 1998, when the company opened a new consolidated location between Dillard's and Montgomery Ward.

 Leggett was sold to Belk in 1997; one year later, the store was transferred to Dillard's as part of a mutual exchange between the two companies.
 Dillard's also acquired the former Thalhimers/Hecht's space, placing its women’s departments in one building and men’s departments in the other.
 In 1999, Lord & Taylor opened a new store at the mall, replacing the original Miller & Rhoads/Hecht’s location.